-You'll also have time to ask any questions you may have before your primary care provider orders the test.
+You’ll also have time to ask any questions you may have before your primary care provider orders the test.

 Benefits of discovering lung cancer early

 The primary benefit of lung cancer screening is that you may detect lung cancer early and increase your chance of survival.
 If you are at high risk of developing lung cancer, having regular lung cancer screening can also reduce your anxiety about wondering if you have the disease.

 What to expect after lung cancer screening

 Once you are finished your lung cancer screening, you can return to your normal activities.
 A board-certified radiologist will look at and interpret your scans.
 A letter will be mailed to you with results and recommendations.

 A copy of your results will be shared with your primary care provider.
 A health care provider may call you, if needed.